bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />

-"playHumbug()".
+<p>"playHumbug()".
 You see.
 The music is just called by its name.
-"LoadedAssets" the object of the top of the file ".humbug" the name of the music ".play()".
+"LoadedAssets" the object of the top of the file ".humbug" the name of the music ".play()".</p>

-For playing some sound samples, here we are going to play a "plop" sound sample every 1000 milliseconds&#133;; every second.
+<p>For playing some sound samples, here we are going to play a "plop" sound
+sample every 1000 milliseconds...; every second.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 436.
 (387) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">